 Football's 9 weirdest contract clauses (ft. sheep's nuts and space travel)

-Cardiff chairman Sam Hammam must have had a glint in his eye when Prior put pen to paper on a deal with the Welsh outfit in 2001.
-The defender, signed for £700,000 from Manchester City, was instructured to have “a physical liaison with a sheep and eat sheep’s testicles” by the terms of his contract.
+Sam Hammam loved a contract, so he must have had a glint in his eye when Prior put pen to paper in 2001.
+According to the deal, Prior had to have “a physical liaison with a sheep and eat sheep’s testicles” during his Ninian Park stay.
+The ever-reasonable Hammam did make some concessions of his own, though.
+“Of course he can have lemon, salt and parsley with the dish,” he said.
+Cheers.

-“We’ll serve them in a lemon and parsley sauce,” sniggered the madcap Hammam, who had once told his Wimbledon players they would be made to eat camel brains if the Dons conceded too many goals.

-History records that Liverpool were on a slippery slope when the Norwegian international arrived on Merseyside in 1992, but the left-back couldn’t take advantage: there was a clause inserted into his contract strictly forbidding him from taking part in any on-piste activity.
+Liverpool were on a slippery slope when the Norwegian arrived on Merseyside in 1992, but Bjornebye couldn’t take advantage.
+There was a clause inserted into his contract strictly forbidding him from taking part in any on-piste activity, which put the kibosh on him emulating his father’s feats as a ski-jumper.

-The Reds knew that Bjornebye loved to ski, with his father Jo having represented his country at the Winter Olympics in 1968.
-The younger man ultimately chose the football pitch over the slopes, and Liverpool insisted it remained that way during his time at Anfield.

 6. David Villa, Barcelona